BMI Calculator for Women

 Two women with the same BMI can have very different health risk profiles depending on where they carry their fat.
 A woman with a BMI of 24 and a waist measurement of 38 inches faces significantly higher cardiovascular risk than a woman with the same BMI but a 30-inch waist.
 This is because visceral fat (deep abdominal fat surrounding organs) produces inflammatory substances that contribute to insulin resistance, high blood pressure, and abnormal cholesterol levels.
 Understanding these BMI-related health risks can help you take a more comprehensive view of your wellness.

 This distinction is especially important for women going through menopause, when fat distribution shifts from the hips and thighs to the abdomen.
 Even if the scale does not change, an increasing waist measurement signals a change in health risk.
-The Mayo Clinic recommends measuring waist circumference alongside BMI as part of a comprehensive health assessment.
+Measuring waist circumference alongside BMI is a widely-endorsed practice for a comprehensive assessment.
 For guidelines specific to reproductive health, the American College of Obstetricians and Gynecologists (ACOG) provides additional resources for women at every life stage.

 When to See a Doctor About Your BMI

 While this calculator is a helpful starting point, certain situations call for a conversation with your healthcare provider.
-The CDC's Office on Women's Health recommends seeking medical guidance if:
+Seek medical evaluation if:

 Seek Prompt Medical Attention